|Overview||Importing These Files|

 At least once a semester you should also send student demographics for students who are not enrolled due to dropping, withdrawing, or graduating to update their enrollment status to support analytics around retention and graduation.

 To properly link demographic data to the accounts it describes, the PersonIdentifier AND the ExternalID should match the PersonIdentifiers defined in the Accounts file.

 Generally, the EffectiveOn date should be populated with the current datetime that the data is extracted from the SIS.
 The initial load of Demographics data should use the start date of the current term.
-For a more detailed discussion of EffectiveOn dates for error correction and historical data loads, please see the Implementing Student Demographics for Insight document.

 Because many of the Demographics fields are optional or may not be populated for all individuals, many tables must be left joined, and the files will likely contain many null values.
 Build the script to convert null values to blank values to ensure they are imported correctly.